gofiber/fiber/docs/api/log.md

 Note: The Fatal level method will terminate the program after printing the log message.
 Please use it with caution.

 ### Basic Logging
 Logs of different levels can be directly printed.
-These will be entered into messageKey, with the default key being msg.
+These will be entered into `messageKey`, with the default key being `msg`.

 ```go
 log.Info("Hello, World!")